-Guide to Stable Diffusion guidance scale parameter
+Guide to Stable Diffusion CFG scale (guidance scale) parameter

 But this does not mean that the value should always be set to maximum, as more guidance means less diversity and quality.

-See it for yourself by moving the guidance scale slider below.
+You can see it for yourself by moving the guidance scale slider below.
 It showcases the same generation of 'panda playing guitar' with different guidance values.

 Setting the right value depends on your desired results and also the text prompt's complexity.
 The decision is yours, but it is always best to experiment with different scales to see whether more creative results or results strictly adhering to the prompt are better for your use case.

-If you are trying to generate an image with more tiny details specified in the prompt, you can start with a higher guidance scale between 12 and 19.
+If you are trying to generate an image with more tiny details specified in the prompt, you can start with a higher guidance scale between 12 and 16.